Villagerjj/Ultimate-Performance-for-QuestCraft/README.md

 Compatible fabric mods for QuestCraft: https://docs.google.com/spreadsheets/d/1asSBM30P3bXXjfQrpcjZodNJGVZuTiVrFGoooB8TwTw/edit#gid=0

+If your looking for a better "Vanilla +" modpack for QuestCraft, go here:https://github.com/Mage-Enderman/Mage-QuestCraft-Mods

 Information:
 This modpack contains all of the recomended mods from here:https://github.com/QuestCraftPlusPlus/QuestCraft#Recommended-mods I have added extra mods designed to help with the main factors of lag.